-Whether the impact encountered as a result of the COVID-19 economic downturn qualifies as force majeure for the parties will depend on the wording of the clause and the facts and circumstances.
+Whether the impact encountered because of the COVID-19 economic downturn qualifies as force majeure for the parties will depend on the wording of the clause and the facts and circumstances.
 An economic downturn per se may not fall under the scope of the force majeure clause.
-Historical evidence from the 2008-09 financial crisis suggests that major insurance companies did not consider the crisis should trigger the use of the force majeure clause.15
+Historical evidence from the 2008-09 financial crisis suggests that major insurance companies did not consider the crisis should trigger the use of the force majeure clause.17

 Related parties, while invoking force majeure clauses, should be mindful of the options realistically available to them.
-Such available options may or may not entail maintaining the status quo.
+The decision should be made considering the separate entity approach and the commercial interest of each concerned entity.
+However, such available options may or may not entail maintaining the status quo.
 In times of COVID-19 economic downturn, maintaining status quo could be detrimental for the business if such inaction may result in adverse economic consequences.
 Independent enterprises are likely to only enter into or change the terms of a particular transaction if other available options are not more attractive.
+However, these options realistically available should be taken into account, considering the current economic circumstances surrounding the transaction, competitors' behavior, and, if applicable, the long-term nature of business relationships, all while keeping in mind the interests of the parties as separate entities.
 A force majeure clause is considered invoked and/or accepted in an uncontrolled transaction only if other available options or the inaction would put the party/s in an equally bad or a worse-off situation.
 It is entirely possible, however, that unrelated parties value their supplier-relation or commercial relationship such that they are willing to accept or grant leniencies not foreseen or governed in the agreements they have in place.
 Accurate delineation of the actual transaction would determine whether invoking and/or accepting the terms of the force majeure clause is in the interest of both parties.
 However, it is possible that the parties may not come to an agreement whether the COVID-19 economic downturn is covered by the force majeure clause.
 Options realistically available need to be analyzed thoroughly, considering, inter alia, economic circumstances, competitors' behavior and, if appropriate, the long-term nature of business relationships.
+Throughout the analysis it is important to keep in mind the interests of the parties as separate entities.